What is lead?

 What should I do if I've been exposed to lead?

 If you think you or your loved ones have been exposed to lead, talk to your doctor about a simple blood test to check lead levels.
-Long-term lead exposure can be measured by a number of tests, including measuring lead in teeth or bones by x-ray techniques, but these methods are not widely available.
+Long-term lead exposure can be measured by some other tests, including measuring lead in teeth or bones by x-ray techniques, but these methods are not widely available.

 If you were only exposed to lead for a short time, or only at very low levels, you are not likely to be at risk of lead-related disease.
 But if you were exposed at higher levels, you may have a higher risk of the health problems discussed above.
 Children are especially at risk for lead's effects on the nervous system.